 The Traveling Internet Marketer

 I began 2007 in Toronto Canada, spending January and February with my family in the harsh cold of winter.
-During this time I went to the Strategic Profits event in Florida, which was a great experience (and much warmer) and blogged about it in these articles –
+During this time I went to the Strategic Profits event in Florida which was a great experience.

 At this event I met Mike Filsaime for the first time, connected with Rich Schefren in person, and also met a host of many other successful and aspiring Internet entrepreneurs.
 It was a great event and I hope to make it to another Strategic Profits conference in 2008.